Iain Stirling: Other

 In 2012, Stirling appeared on Russell Howard's Good News.
 In 2017, he began hosting the comedy game show CelebAbility.
 In February 2019, it was announced that Stirling would be a contestant on the eighth series of Taskmaster, finishing as the runner-up.
 He was also the host of the first programme on the BBC Scotland channel, A Night at the Theatre.

 Buffering, a sitcom Stirling co-created with Steve Bugeja, aired on ITV2 in summer 2021, and ran for two series until 2023.

 In 2022, Stirling and Laura Whitmore, his wife, began presenting the Spotify-exclusive podcast Partners In Crime, covering true crime stories and unsolved mysteries.
 In November 2023, the podcast moved to BBC Sounds under the name Murder They Wrote.

 In April–May 2019, over six episodes, Stirling featured as one of the six comedians on the TV show Comedy Bus, in which each comedian took the others back to their home towns; Stirling took the group back to his native Edinburgh.
-On 19 November 2020, Stirling featured as a panellist on the ITV daytime show, Loose Women, and made history as being part of the show's first all male panel in the show's 21-year history.
+On 19 November 2020, Stirling featured as a panellist on the ITV daytime show, Loose Women, and made history as being part of the show's first all-male panel in the show's 21-year history.
 Since June 2020, Stirling has appeared on Celebrity Gogglebox, alongside Whitmore.

+In December 2025, Stirling won Celebrity MasterChef: Christmas Cook-Off; after beating GK Barry, Kola Bokinni, and Nikki Fox in the Christmas special.

+Stirling is the host of the upcoming BBC competition series Race Against the Tide, which will premiere in August 2026.

+In 2026, Stirling was announced as a contestant on the the sixth season of The Traitors US alongside a cast of celebrities and reality TV personalities.

 Internet

 Stirling operates his own channel on Twitch, in which he interacts with viewers whilst playing video games such as FIFA.
 As of October 2021, his channel has grown to over 65,000 followers.

 In February 2023, Stirling appeared in a video by the Sidemen called "The Roast of the Sidemen 2".
-Stirling appeared in another video by them in January 2024, called "Sidemen $100,000 Ultimate Hide & Seek".
+Stirling appeared in another video by them in January 2024, called "Sidemen $100,000 Ultimate Hide & Seek", later titled "Sidemen vs 40 YouTubers Ultimate Hide & Seek in a Stadium".